alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 const state = { progress: 0 };
 ```

-Then there's a function that redraws the swoop based on the current progress:
+Then there's a function that redraws the swoop based on the current progress.
+It clears the canvas, then redraws the partial path and the mask:

 ```javascript
 function updateSwoop() {